-Considering buying commercial property in Detroit?
+Considering buying commercial property in Southeast Michigan?
 Here are the basic steps:

 Step 1.
 Why Commercial Property

-Before buying commercial properties in Detroit, michigan, ask yourself: what is my goal with the property?
+Before buying commercial properties in Southeast Michigan, michigan, ask yourself: what is my goal with the property?
 Will I be renovating and reselling the property?
 Will I hold the property long term and collect commercial rental income?
 These answers will guide you in finding your ideal purchase.

 Step 2.
 Locate the Commercial Property